品番

 Introduction

-In a world dominated by corporate operating systems, Linux stands as a defiant beacon of what computing should be - a tool that serves its users, not corporate interests.
-The beauty of Linux isn’t just its technical superiority, but the radical idea at its core: your computer should answer to you, and only you.
+In a world dominated by corporate operating systems, Linux stands as a defiant beacon of what computing should be.
+The beauty of Linux isn’t just its technical superiority, but the radical idea at its core: your computer should answer to you, not corporate interests.

 The Liberating Philosophy Behind Linux